NeuralCoder3/ILP-synthesis/ReadMe.md

 We want to synthesize a sorting algorithm with the conditional move and compare instructions.
 We therefore have the commands `noop`, `cmovg a b` (16), `cmovl a b` (16), `cmp a b` (3-16).

+We encode the state of the registers (three and one swap) as integers.
+The flags (greater, less) are represented as binary variables.
+We simultanously encode all possible permutations to represent a general sorting indepedent of inputs.

+Futhermore, we have binary variable for every possible command.

+Additionally, for every (interesting) pair of registers in one permutation and timestamp, we add comparison decisions that encode which register contains a greater value.

+For the first timestamp, we initialize the register $i$ with $i$, the swap register with $0$, and the flags with $0$.

 ## Links
 - [Python-MIP](https://docs.python-mip.com/en/latest/examples.html)